 - Different variations are available to serve different purposes.

 - Easily available.

 - Some hammers are a bit heavy to handle.

 - Except for the dead blow hammer, the other ones bounce back after hitting the object.
 So use protective gear to avoid any possible injuries.

-Mallet Vs Hammer – Which One is the Better?
+Hammer and a Mallet – Which One is the Better?

 You better decide which one is perfect for you.

 I can’t guess what you are looking to do with the tool.

 You know the different types and use of these tools.
 It won’t be a tough task to judge the better option for you anymore.